Willson Contreras Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.68 team ERA ranks 26th among all league pitching staffs.
+- The Nationals have a 4.74 team ERA that ranks 26th across all league pitching staffs.

-- The Nationals rank 25th in baseball in home runs allowed (95 total, 1.3 per game).
+- Nationals pitchers combine to surrender 98 total home runs at a clip of 1.4 per game (to rank 25th in the league).

-- His last time out was on Friday against the Houston Astros, when the left-hander went 5 2/3 scoreless innings while giving up four hits.
+- The righty last appeared on Friday against the Miami Marlins, when he threw 4 1/3 innings, allowing five earned runs while giving up seven hits.

+- The 31-year-old has amassed an ERA of 4.50, with 6.9 strikeouts per nine innings, in 14 games this season.
+Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.